Failproof Pinterest Cookies – A Decorated Sugar Cookie Recipe

 How to Make Royal Icing

-Step 2 — Slowly add in the water and extract on medium speed for about 6 minutes.
+2 — Slowly add in the water and almond extract on medium speed for about 6 minutes.
+The icing should form small peaks and will be smooth, glossy and thick when ready.

 Sweet Everything Sugar Cookies aka Pinterest Failproof! - Sugar & Cloth

-Decorating Your Sugar Cookies
+Frosting Your Sugar Cookies with Royal Icing

 Sweet Everything Sugar Cookies aka Pinterest Failproof! - Sugar & Cloth